ciamic/BasketEvaluator/README.md

-BasketEvaluator is an app that allows to put items in a virtual basket and go to the checkout showing the total amount of the cart in different currencies.
-It includes Unit Testing.
+BasketEvaluator is an app that allows to put items in a virtual basket and go to the checkout showing the total amount of the cart with the possibility to chose different currencies.